terrytay/tp/docs/UserGuide.md

     E.g, Lectures, Tutorial sessions can be stored as events.

  The application can add, edit and delete tasks.
 It also provides methods to search for tasks.
-Additionaly, it has the ability of storing data to a physical location on the computer, so that the tasks always remain in memory.
+Additionally, it has the ability of storing data to a physical location on the computer, so that the tasks always remain in memory.

  As a secondary feature, the application allows students who are in search of a study area to locate one based on different conditions.
 The different conditions that could be specified include the location, size constraints and port facilities.